ptahv/kontti/README.md

 `options`

-An object, which is used for givin contextTypes for the wrapped component.
+An object, which is used to assign context- or propTypes for the wrapped component.

 `Model / State`